letsemploy/docs/docs/index.md

 # About oJobPub

-oJobPub is an initiative with the goal, to create a simlified, optimized and efficient process.
+oJobPub is an initiative with the goal, to create a simlified, optimized and efficient process to publish and collect open job positions and vacancies.

 ## Benfits:

-- **Efficient**: Employers manage job roles in one place.
+- **Efficient**: Employers manage open job positions in one place.
 - **Optimized**: Search engines index structured data.
 - **Reliable**: Candidates find current jobs more reliable.
 - **In Control**: Employers keep control of their data and application process.